Alzheimer's Documentary Series

 Come on.

-(whistles) I've made very good friends with quite a few places where I go get my gas and then the hardware, and they know I have it so you don't have to say anything.
+I've made very good friends with quite a few places where I go get my gas and then the hardware and they know I have it.

-And they're right up ready to help me, so there's no embarrassment of anything or make you feel a little bit smaller.
+So there's no embarrassment of anything or make you feel a little bit smaller.

 They never make me feel like that at all.